Revive Your Golf Cart: Charge Dead Batteries Easily

 To prevent your golf cart battery charger from not working in the future, it’s important to maintain your batteries properly.
 Regularly check the water level in the batteries and add distilled water if needed.
 Clean the battery terminals regularly to ensure good connections, and avoid overcharging or undercharging the batteries.

-See also Golf Cart Battery Woes?
-Here's Why It Won't Charge.
+See also Test Your Golf Cart Battery Charger Easily!

 How to Check and Maintain Your Golf Cart Batteries